Somiyakhan10/Somiyakhan10/README.md

 Biomedical Engineer passionate about applying **Artificial Intelligence**, **Medical Imaging**, **Wearable Technology**, and **Machine Learning** to solve real-world healthcare challenges.

-Currently working as a **Research Assistant at VitalProbe (USA)** developing wearable systems for gait analysis and fall-risk assessment.

 ---